barnabycollins/prognode/project/README.md

 - `server.js`: The code that launches the Express app defined by `app.js`.
   - `app.js`: The Express app defining API endpoints.
 Requires `booksys.js` and `verify.js`.
     - `booksys.js`: The system for managing bookings.
-    - `verify.js`: The definition of Google's signin API, used to authenticate users making requests.
+    - `verify.js`: Google's signin API, used to authenticate users making requests.
 - `package.json`: The NPM information for this project.
 - `package-lock.json`: The required modules for the project.
 - `README.md`: This readme.